James Woolsey: Early life and education

-Woolsey was born in Tulsa, Oklahoma, the son of Clyde (Kirby) and Robert James Woolsey Sr. He graduated from Tulsa's Tulsa Central High School.
-In 1963, he received his Bachelor of Arts from Stanford University with high honors and membership in Phi Beta Kappa, then was awarded a Rhodes Scholarship to study in England at the University of Oxford, where (in accordance with common practice for Rhodes Scholars at the time) he studied for and earned a second Bachelor of Arts degree, graduating 1965.
+Woolsey was born in Tulsa, Oklahoma on September 21, 1941, the son of Clyde (Kirby) and Robert James Woolsey Sr. He graduated from Tulsa's Tulsa Central High School.
+In 1963, he received his Bachelor of Arts from Stanford University and membership in Phi Beta Kappa, then was awarded a Rhodes Scholarship to study in England at St John's College, Oxford, where he earned a Master of Arts degree, graduating in 1965.
 In 1968, he received his Bachelor of Laws from Yale Law School.

 Career

-Woolsey has held important positions in both Democratic and Republican administrations.
-His influence has been felt during the administrations of Jimmy Carter, Ronald Reagan, George H. W. Bush, and Bill Clinton.
-He has also worked at the Shea & Gardner law firm, as Associate (1973–1977) and partner (1979–1989, 1991–1993).
+Woolsey held important positions in both Democratic and Republican administrations.
+His influence was felt during the administrations of Jimmy Carter, Ronald Reagan, George H. W. Bush, and Bill Clinton.
+He also worked at the Shea & Gardner law firm, as Associate (1973–1977) and partner (1979–1989, 1991–1993).

-Woolsey has served in the U.S. government as:
+He served in the U.S. government as: